Research center celebrates opening of ‘Smart Crossways’ operations center at Purdue Airport to advance UAV efforts

 The Smart Crossways of America, a 200-mile-long air corridor, will enable uncrewed aerial vehicles to safely transport cargo, medicine and people from Purdue’s West Lafayette campus to the Naval Surface Warfare Center, Muscatatuck Urban Training Center in southern Indiana and Indianapolis.

-To kick off this effort, Purdue’s Center on AI for Digital, Autonomous and Augmented Aviation (AIDA3) will unveil its state-of-the-art testing facility, the Smart Operations Center (SOC) for Smart Crossways, at the Purdue University Airport during a public event from 4-5:30 p.m.
-Sept.
-10. A live demonstration showcasing the capabilities of autonomous aerial vehicles (AAVs) in an urban air-mobility environment also is planned.
+To kick off this effort, Purdue’s Center on AI for Digital, Autonomous and Augmented Aviation (AIDA3) on Tuesday (Sept.
+10) unveiled its state-of-the-art testing facility, the Smart Operations Center (SOC) for Smart Crossways, at the Purdue University Airport during a public event attended by more than 70 people.
+A series of live demonstrations also showcased the capabilities of autonomous aerial vehicles (AAVs) in an urban air-mobility environment.

 “The Smart Crossways corridor will provide the Purdue-led AIDA3 team and collaborators a key, real-world test environment as it looks to explore and foster a converging field of R&D focused on AI-enabled autonomy envisioning the future or urban air mobility,” said AIDA3 founding director Sabine Brunswicker, a Purdue professor for digital innovation.